 Hello, friends, I hope you all are doing great.
 In today’s tutorial, we will discuss the Difference Between Diode & Transistor.
-The basic difference between diode and a transistor is that diode is used to transform AC current into the DC but transistor transfers input signal from less resistive circuitry to a circuit having a large value of resistance.
+The basic difference between a diode and a transistor is that a diode is used to transform AC current into the DC but a transistor transfers the input signal from less resistive circuitry to a circuit having a large value of resistance.
 The name of diode is crystal diode since it is created with the crystals of silicon and germanium.
 A diode has two terminals anode and a cathode it starts operation when the anode is attached with the positive terminal of the battery and the cathode with the negative terminal of the battery.

 There are 3 terminals of the transistor emitter-base and collector.
 The emitter is largely doped so it can send a large amount of charge carrier to the base region.
-The base has a small area and less doped so charges can move to the collector.
+The base has a small area and is less doped so charges can move to the collector.
 A collector is the third region of the transistor and has a large area than the other two since it can dissipate heat generated at the base-collector junction.
-In today’s post, we will have a detailed look at both diode and transistor and compare them to find their differences.
-So let’s get started with Difference Between Diode & Transistor.
+In today’s post, we will have a detailed look at both diode and transistors and compare them to find their differences.
+So let’s get started with the Difference Between Diode & Transistor.

 Difference Between Diode & Transistor